FhenixProtocol/fhenix-docs/docs/devdocs/Writing Smart Contracts/Gas-and-Benchmarks.md

 # 🔥 Gas and Benchmarks

 This section will list the gas costs for every operation based on it's inputs.
-The gas prices are a subject to change based on usage and performance.
+The gas prices are subject to change based on usage and performance.

 :::tip
 The current gas limit for a transaction is set to be 50 million